Bill Schultz (producer): Career

-While working at Taffy Entertainment, Schultz launched Kabillion, a new multi-platform kids entertainment service, in January 2017.
-The Platform was developed in conjunction with New Jersey-based REMIX Entertainment Ventures and Comcast.
+While working at Taffy Entertainment, Schultz launched Kabillion, a new multi-platform kids entertainment service, in January 2007.
+The Platform was developed in conjunction with New Jersey–based REMIX Entertainment Ventures and Comcast.
 Together the partners raised three million dollars to launch the network.
 Kabillion is available both as a free video on-demand (VOD) channel and a free online broadband site.
-Kabillion is owned in part by Taffy Entertainment, East Coast-based REMIX Entertainment Ventures and Germany's EM.Entertainment.
+Kabillion is owned in part by Taffy Entertainment, East Coast–based REMIX Entertainment Ventures and Germany's EM.Entertainment.

-While serving as the CEO of Kabillion, Schultz launched a new cross promotion with uWink, Inc..
+While as the CEO of Kabillion, Schultz launched a new cross promotion with uWink, Inc..
 UWink, a new interactive restaurant that allowed customers to order food, drinks, games, and other digital media at their table through proprietary touch screen terminals was founded by Nolan Bushnell, former founder and CEO of Atari and Chuck E. Cheese's.
 Under the agreement, uWink offered new Kabillion-branded video games for kids, in addition to kids’ meals featuring characters from Kabillion's animated programs, as well as high-quality toys and plush from Taffy Entertainment, the parent company of Kabillion.

-Schultz also serves as executive producer on MYP's latest productions, including Hero:108, which is a co-production with Cartoon Network, Growing Up Creepie for Discovery Kids/Nickelodeon, I Got a Rocket!, and the pre-school CGI series Dive Olly Dive!, as well as returning series Pet Alien and ToddWorld.
+Schultz is an executive producer on MYP's latest productions, including Hero: 108, which is a co-production with Cartoon Network, Growing Up Creepie for Discovery Kids/Nickelodeon, I Got a Rocket!, and the pre-school CGI series Dive Olly Dive!, as well as returning series Pet Alien and ToddWorld.
 In addition, Schultz was nominated for a Daytime Emmy Award in 2007 as a songwriter, along with co-writers, Mike Himmelstein and Al Jarreau, for their song, "Take a Look Inside," which is featured in the ToddWorld series.

-In late September 2010, the industry veteran launched animation studio; Home Plate Entertainment.
+In late September 2010, he launched his own animation studio: Home Plate Entertainment.

 Since then, Schultz has continued to build Home Plate Entertainment by exploring new directions for the company.
-Some of his most recent ventures include a Netflix original series entitled "True and the Rainbow Kingdom", a Chinese feature film based on the classic novel, Romance of The Three Kingdoms, entitled "The 12 guardians", and a stop motion feature produced in conjunction with China Film Group entitled, "Codename Housewife".
+Some of his most recent ventures include a Netflix original series entitled True and the Rainbow Kingdom, a Chinese feature film based on the classic novel, Romance of The Three Kingdoms, entitled The 12 Guardians, and a stop motion feature produced in conjunction with China Film Group entitled, Codename Housewife.

 Schultz has won two Daytime Emmy Awards (for I Got a Rocket! and Jakers) and two Primetime Emmy Awards (for The Simpsons).
-His other awards include the Humanitas Prize (for Toddworld), a BAFTA (for Jakers!), the Pulcinella (for Growing Up Creepie), and the HUGO award (for Toddworld).
+His other awards include the Humanitas Prize (for ToddWorld), a BAFTA (for Jakers!
+The Adventures of Piggley Winks), the Pulcinella (for Growing Up Creepie), and the Hugo Award (for ToddWorld).